Offshore wind

 Offshore wind roadmap

-Nova Scotia plans to offer leases for 5 gigawatts of offshore wind energy by 2030, with a first call for bids by 2025.
-To help reach that goal, Module 2 of the Offshore Wind Roadmap outlines the Province's plan to develop a robust supply chain for the emerging sector, and builds on the work of the first module.
-The roadmap will include 3 modules:
+Nova Scotia plans to offer licences for up to 5 gigawatts of offshore wind energy from its first call for bids in 2026 and issue subsequent calls for up to an additional 10 gigawatts in the near term.
+To help reach that goal, Module 2 of the Offshore Wind Roadmap outlines the province's plan to develop a robust supply chain for the emerging sector and builds on the work of the first module.
+The roadmap includes 3 modules:

 - Module 1: Offshore Wind Roadmap (PDF) - maps the work to complete the legislative and regulatory regime for offshore wind